ElevenID/marty-authenticator/README.md

 # Goals

-* provide a more secure way of enrollment as specified in our
+- provide a more secure way of enrollment as specified in our
   [smartphone concept](https://github.com/privacyidea/privacyidea/wiki/concept%3A-SmartphoneApp) as well as the [pushtoken](https://github.com/privacyidea/privacyidea/wiki/concept%3A-PushToken) with support for user-configured firebase projects

 # Development

 We use the [Flutter](https://flutter.dev/) framework for developing our application.
 This enables us to use a single code base for both Android and iOS, for development itself we use [Android Studio](https://developer.android.com/studio) with the official [Flutter plugin](https://github.com/flutter/flutter-intellij).

+## TODO - Cleanup Notes

+- **`local_plugins/` directory**: Contains legacy migration plugin (`pi-authenticator-legacy`) that is not currently used.
+Can be removed if no migration from older native app versions is needed.
+Keeping as reference for now.

 The app can be build for android by running `flutter build apk [--release | --debug]` at the root of the project, for building the iOS version the command is `flutter build ipa`.
 Building for iOS requires to run this on an Apple device.
 For testing purposes the application can be run in release mode by running `flutter run --release`.